LSELawReview/blog/_posts/2020-07-16-ecjs-judgements-on-gmail-and-skype-out.md

 ---
 layout: post
-title: The ECJ's Judgements on "Gmail" and "Skype Out": A Critical Review
+title: "The ECJ's Judgements on "Gmail" and "Skype Out": A Critical Review"
-author: Andreas Daum
+author: Andreas
-categories: international law
+categories: [ "International Law" ]
 ---

 #####Abstract: